Partizan Stadium

-The Partizan Stadium (Serbian: Стадион Партизанa / Stadion Partizana) is a football and track-and-field stadium in Autokomanda, Belgrade, Serbia.
+The Partizan Stadium (Serbian: Стадион Партизан / Stadion Partizan) is a football and track-and-field stadium in Autokomanda, Belgrade, Serbia.
 The home ground of FK Partizan, it was formerly known as JNA Stadium (Stadion JNA / Стадион ЈНА) after the Yugoslav People's Army (JNA), which it is still colloquially known as by fans in the former SFR Yugoslavia.

-Its current capacity is 29,775, having previously seated 50,000 people before conversion to an all-seater stadium.
+Its current capacity is 29,662, having previously held 50,000 people before conversion to an all-seater stadium.

 History

-Construction of the stadium was started after World War II, on the site of BSK Stadion, which was a 25,000-seat stadium that hosted the Yugoslav national team as well as BSK Beograd.
+Construction of the stadium was started after World War II, on the site of BSK Stadion, which was a 25,000-seat stadium that hosted the Yugoslavia national team as well as BSK Beograd.
 The stadium was built with the help of the Yugoslav People's Army, in the period between 1948 and 1951.
 Although the stadium was not completely finished, the first match was Yugoslavia against France on 9 October 1949, which ended 1–1.
 The ground was officially opened on Yugoslav People's Army Day, on 22 December 1951.

 From 1957 to 1987 the stadium was the site of Youth Day parade.
 Every year on 25 May the Relay of Youth were held in Socialist Federal Republic of Yugoslavia.
 Participants carried a baton with a birthday message to President Josip Broz Tito.
 The Relay of Youth was a symbolic relay race which started in Tito's birth town Kumrovec and went through all major towns and cities of the country and it ended in Belgrade at JNA Stadium.
 On 1 April 1957, the stadium received its first electronic scoreboard.
 First time it was used on a match between Partizan and Vardar Skopje on 30 November 1957.

 The stadium was a site of the 7th European Athletics Championship which was held from 12 to 16 September 1962.

-In April 1989, Partizan Belgrade purchased the stadium from the former Yugoslav People's Army, and thus became the owner.
+In April 1989, Partizan Belgrade purchased the stadium from the Yugoslav People's Army, and thus became the owner.
 The name of the stadium were officially changed in Partizan Stadium.
 Partizan stadium had a 50,000 capacity before the new UEFA security regulations came in effect.
 There were 15,924 seats, 33 000 standing places and 585 box seats.
 It was renovated in 1998, and has had a capacity of 29,775 since.